 120V AC Output

-With 1000W max, the Jackery cannot power most of these appliances: kettle, microwave, toaster, induction cooktop, air conditioning, espresso machine, etc. You'll have to go DIY if you plan on having any of these.
+With 2200W max, the Jackery can power most of these appliances: kettle, microwave, toaster, induction cooktop, espresso machine, etc.

 There is no shortcut when building your own DIY electrical system: you will have get the right tools, learn how to install wires & terminals, make sure the components you choose are compatible together, etc. That being said, if you are willing to educate yourself, you can start here and build your way up with our Electrical System Guide, Wiring Diagram & Tutorial (faroutride.com/electrical-system).

-On the other hand, if you plan on powering multiple devices such as a larger fridge, a roof fan (faroutride.com/fan-installation), puck lights (faroutride.com/led), water pump (faroutride.com/water-system), a wall fan (faroutride.com/sirocco-fan-review), a heater (faroutride.com/air-heater-installation) or any 120V device over 1000W, then you'll quickly reach the limit of the Jackery.
+On the other hand, if you plan on powering multiple devices such as a larger fridge, a roof fan (faroutride.com/fan-installation), puck lights (faroutride.com/led), water pump (faroutride.com/water-system), a wall fan (faroutride.com/sirocco-fan-review), a heater (faroutride.com/air-heater-installation), then you'll quickly reach the limit of the Jackery.
+We'll repeat ourselves, the 10A DC output of the Jackery is what bothers us the most...

 In our humble opinion, Jackery portable power stations excel at being PORTABLE.
-They're not exactly the perfect match for a permanent campervan setup, as they have too many limitations.
+They're not exactly the perfect match for a permanent campervan setup, as they have too many limitations (especially the 10A DC output).
 There are, however, certain situations where we would recommend it:

 Jackery Portable Power Station